Hotel’s location in Gdansk city centre surrounded by Baltic charm

 The airport is just 15 kilometres away from the hotel's location in Gdansk city centre.
 A 20-minute walk takes you to the train station.
 With a nearby commuter rail link that connects Gdansk to its sister cities, Sopot and Gdynia, transport options are plentiful near this Baltic Sea hotel.

-- Turn right into Podwale Przedmiejskie, and after one kilometre turn right just behind Qubus Hotel.
+- Continue on Podwale Przedmiejskie Street, and after one kilometre turn right onto Chmielna Street.

-- Take the first left turn and go under the road.
+- Take the first left turn to Jaglana Street, and go under the road.

 - At the end of the road, turn left and then right again onto Podwale Przedmiejskie.

-- Take the first right turn onto Kotwicznikow Street; follow this street for 200 metres.
+- Take the first right turn onto Kotwicznikow Street; follow this street for 200 metre to Powroznicza Street.